MaayanLab/biojupies-plugins/README.md

 BioJupies is a web server which allows users to automatically generate Jupyter Notebooks from RNA-seq datasets through an intuitive interface, with no knowledge of coding required.
 It can be accessed for free from http://biojupies.cloud.

 This repository is solely dedicated to storing the RNA-seq data analysis plugins used by BioJupies to generate Jupyter Notebooks.

-Source code for the BioJupies web server is available at https://github.com/MaayanLab/biojupies.

 ![Screenshot of the BioJupies website landing page.](https://github.com/MaayanLab/biojupies/raw/master/img/website.png)